17 Must-Haves for Your Next Report

 More Than Bootstraps is a New Jersey-based nonprofit founded by educators that helps first-generation college students succeed.
 The organization offers near-peer mentoring, stipend support for students, and resources for families.

 In this nonprofit annual report example, More Than Bootstraps shared their annual data in a unique infographic.
-They leveraged their brand color - purple - and simple graphics and fonts to create an eye-catching image that succinctly shares their mission.
+They leveraged their brand color — purple — and simple illustrations and bold numbers to create an eye-catching image that succinctly shares their work in the field.

 After sharing their mission, this infographic immediately highlights the problem the organization solves: the inequality in higher education, particularly for first-generation students.
 By sharing the problem first, the organization can provide context for the work that they do.